MBrassey/macOS/README.md

 [<img src="img/appleseed.png">](https://brassey.io/)

-## Misc.
+#### Misc.
 I recommend the [Hybrid](https://github.com/mattinclude/appleseed/tree/master/backup) color theme for vim.
 In the macOS General settings, I use the Graphite Appearance, and the Dark Bar and Dock.
 The command line visualizer I am utilizing is [cava](https://github.com/karlstav/cava).
 You can also use [cli-visualizer](https://github.com/dpayne/cli-visualizer).
 I run the sofware over a `mosh` (persistant ssh) session to a Linux VM or instance.
 As for `tmux`, this is my [preferred config](https://github.com/mattinclude/etc-tmux).
 View the [Wallpaper](img/bg0.png).

+#### Questions
+Contact me at [matt@brassey.io](mailto:matt@brassey.io) with any questions or comments.

+#### License
+READMEGenesis is published under the __CC0_1.0_Universal__ license.

+> The Creative Commons CC0 Public Domain Dedication waives copyright interest in a work you've created and dedicates it to the world-wide public domain.
+Use CC0 to opt out of copyright entirely and ensure your work has the widest reach.
+As with the Unlicense and typical software licenses, CC0 disclaims warranties.
+CC0 is very similar to the Unlicense.